 It leaves me drowning in minutia and details.

 A few weeks ago I realized I’m just tired of sitting in front of this computer.
 The hours and days I spend sitting here are creating my life.
 And if I’m not really deliberate about those choices, it simply takes on a life of its own.

 You may or may not have noticed that I deleted all my 20 Goals for 2020 posts.
 I decided I’m not going to continue to do them.
 They took about an hour to create every Wednesday between writing them, finding a photo to purchase, editing, linking related posts, etc. If I continued doing them, 46 precious hours of my life will go just to doing that every week.
 That’s almost two full days worth of life.
 Or the equivalent of almost 6 work days based on 8 hours.
 An entire WEEK of 2020 work time would be devoted just to doing those posts.
 I realized it was not worth it.
 They weren’t posts that people were engaging with and I decided that they were done.
 I’m not willing to devote a week of my life to them.
 Not at all.

 So I’ve been systematically doing the same thing with every product, every post idea, every series idea, etc. I have over 300 products that all need to be updated and then re-uploaded to my site and TPT at a minimum.
-Even the free Creating Your Cozy Life Planner is a massive undertaking to keep updated.
-It encompasses 36 posts and 523 pages of printables.
-That is a massive amount of work for something that is free and only generates a minuscule amount of ad revenue now that ad revenue models and search have drastically changed.

 The reality is I’m really a writer more than anything.
 That’s why I started a blog in 2005.
 I wanted to write without always having to go through the formal submission process for publication.
 It was like a whole new world.
 But I’m a writer drowning in printables and planners and worksheets and posts so I never have time to do what I really want to do which is write new content about meaningful things.